-- Young women who were experienced with the programme and conversations about these sensitive issues undertook the interviews and made sure to spend time putting the girls at ease with general conversation before starting the interviews. - Around half the interviews were successful in uncovering richer stories, whereas the other half were less open about their experiences and less able to reflect causally.
-This success rate perhaps indicates that more interviews may need to be carried out to ensure a sufficient response level overall. - Connections made were simple rarely more than one or two connections long.
+- Young women who were experienced with the programme and conversations about these sensitive issues undertook the interviews and made sure to spend time building a rapport and putting the girls at ease with general conversation before starting the interviews. - Around half the interviews were successful in uncovering richer stories, whereas the other half were less open about their experiences and less able to reflect causally.
+This success rate perhaps indicates that a larger number of interviews may need to be carried out to ensure a sufficient response level overall. - The young women primarily made simple connections rarely more than one or two connections long.
 The coded data yielded few long 'causal chains', which is typical of responses from young people.